maxculen86/rotundaTest/README.md

 # Rotunda Test
 Rotunda test ex

-All files were tested used NodeJS most recent version.
+All files were tested using NodeJS most recent version.

 Please test the script by running the command: